If Not Long-Term Care Insurance, Then What?

 So, am I in favor of purchasing long-term care insurance?
 The short answer is no if you don’t already have it.
 If you’ve had a policy for five or more years, then you may have a good policy that you got for a great price.
 However, the cost of long-term care policies has increased significantly, and we haven’t recommended one of our clients buy a policy in over five years.
 This doesn’t mean you shouldn’t do your own due diligence on long-term care insurance; we simply find there may be other, more attractive ways to cover the cost.

-Keep in mind that we work with clients whom we call Midwestern Millionaires (I wrote a book on this that you can find here).
+Keep in mind that we work with clients whom we call Midwestern Millionaires (I wrote a book on this that comes out soon).
 These types of people have been diligent savers and may be able to plan for ways outside of long-term care insurance.
 It is important to understand your situation and know that general financial advice is not one-size-fits-all.

 Joe has built a comprehensive retirement planning company focused on helping clients grow and preserve their wealth.
 Under his leadership, a team of experienced financial advisers use tax-efficient strategies, investment management, income planning and proactive health care planning to help their clients feel confident in their financial future — and the legacy they leave behind.